AudieTee/alx-low_level_programming/README.md

-My low level languages readme
+my readme for pointers and arrays